-Anemia occurs when there are insufficient red blood cells, or they don't function properly.
-The American Society of

-  Hematology says warning signs include: Feeling weak or dizzy.
+-- Anemia occurs when there are insufficient red blood cells, or they don't function properly.
+The American Society of Hematology says warning signs include: Feeling weak or dizzy.
 Having colder hands and feet.
-Having pale skin or a yellow
+Having pale skin or a yellow tint.

-  tint.
 Feeling short of breath.
 Having an irregular or fast heartbeat.
 Hearing a whooshing sound or pounding in the ears.
 Having frequent chest pain or headache.
 Read more

-  Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia,

-  Pernicious Anemia, B12 Nutritional Deficiency, Autoimmune Hemolytic Anemia, Hemolytic Anemia, Anemia Associated with

-  Iron Deficiency, Anemia, Megaloblastic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12

-  Deficiency, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Anemia - Chemotherapy Induced, Anemia -

-  Drug Induced, Anemia, folate-deficiency, Anemia Prior to Surgery, Anemia Associated with Prematurity, G-6-PD Deficiency
+Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Pernicious Anemia, Aplastic Anemia, B12 Nutritional Deficiency, Autoimmune Hemolytic Anemia, Anemia Associated with Iron Deficiency, Hemolytic Anemia, Anemia, Megaloblastic, Schilling Test, Anemia Associated with Vitamin B12 Deficiency, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Erythroblastopenia, Anemia, folate-deficiency, Anemia Prior to Surgery, Anemia Associated with Prematurity, G-6-PD Deficiency